gregsavvy/Web_app_demo/README.md

 6. "vuex": "^3.6.2",
 7. "vuex-persistedstate": "^4.0.0-beta.3"

-Run:
+Run (Linux):
 1. From the main directory, - $npm start

 This command will start all 3 modules in one terminal window.

-For separate commands, please see package.json file.
+For separate commands, please see package.json files.

 PS:
 Do not run this app on production systems without taking into consideration the aforementioned scope creep of the demo.